Blockchain-and-FL/Sparrow/RQ2/readme.md

 From our evaluation, we observe the following:

 - The degree of redundancy in the SLC specification can be quantified by EBOS and ELOS, while redundancy in the SC can be measured by ELOC and EBOC.
-- Simpler LCs tend to produce less complex SLC specifications and SCs, leading to higher conversion rates.
 - The average generation time for SCs is **27.5 ms**, and the average conversion efficiency is **258 bytes per millisecond**, indicating that Sparrow is feasible for practical use.
 - Gas consumption is quantified with an average transaction cost of **3,613,841** and an average execution cost of **3,324,537**.
 This consumption is influenced by ELOC and EBOC, with higher values leading to increased gas costs for the same function.

 ## Conclusion
-The evaluation results indicate that Sparrow demonstrates efficient performance in converting legal contracts into smart contracts, making it a practical tool for automating this process.
-The metrics highlight not only the efficiency of code generation but also the associated costs in terms of gas consumption, which is critical for real-world deployment on the Ethereum network.
+The evaluation results indicate that Sparrow demonstrates efficient performance in converting LCs into SCs, making it a practical tool for automating this process.